 The 2016 Trespass Vineyards Zinfandel is deep ruby in color with strapping aromatics that envelope the glass.
 Aromas include a darker spiciness, notes of cracked peppercorn and a cedar influenced savoriness.
 As the wine breathes notes of mocha and espresso show.
 And big fruit aromatics including blackberry and plum.
 Sports flavors of ripe black cherry, and blackberry – rich flavors with a darker spice that lingers complemented by earthy granular tannins.
 A California style fruit forward Zinfandel but not jammy – nearly 16% alcohol.

-The 2017 Trespass Sauvignon Blanc (100% varietal) is from the 95-acre Michael Mondavi Family Estate owned Oso Vineyard – a spectacular piece of property in the hills of the Vaca mountain range on the backside of Howell Mountain – overlooking Pope Valley.
+The 2017 Trespass Sauvignon Blanc (100% varietal) is from the 129-acre Plumpjack owned Oso Vineyard – a spectacular piece of property in the hills of the Vaca mountain range on the backside of Howell Mountain – overlooking Pope Valley (formerly owned by Michael Mondavi Family).
 This wine is medium yellow in color with a fusion of pretty aromatics including pineapple, lychee, citrus blossom an orange zesty note and some mineralities.
 Features a light slightly rounded textural feel – but with a richness of flavor.
 Very balanced with flavors of nectarine, mandarin and lime.
 Fairly long finish.
 Very refreshing on a hot day.
 Was fermented in stainless steel, then transferred to neutral French oak where it aged for 7 months.
 Only 125 cases produced.

 And Donny is also a partner in Encroachment Wines – a brand that Kirk Venge also produces but rather then wines from the Napa Valley – the focus is a single expression of Pinot Noir from a particular ranch in the Russian River Valley in neighboring Sonoma County.